 All students within the school will have access to the ‘UExplore’ careers programmes which can be used both inside and outside of school.
 This programme has key information about different career sectors, examination requirements for different careers and is easy to navigate around for information about all types of careers options and choices.

-There are careers noticeboards available for students to look at key dates and information, along with Alumni posters and ‘Job of the month’ posters.
+There are careers noticeboards on the top corridor of Block 3 available for students to look at key dates and information, along with Alumni posters and ‘Job of the month’ posters.
+There is also a careers bulletin sent to all Year 10 and 11 parents once a half term, getting across key careers information on a timely basis.
 This information is put together by a careers focus group made up of students from across the different year groups.